g0730n/GORK/README.md

 ```
   [out2]                  prints "2"

   [outvar] [x+2]          creates var "outvar=x+2"
+                          variables cannot be lumped together for example "out" and "var"
+                          need whitepsace between them to work "out var".
+Otherwise instead
+                          of assigning the value of "var" to "out" it will create a variable
+                          named "outvar" then try to assign the next expression to it.
+In this
+                          example it created a variable named "outvar" then read the next
+                          expression "x+2". now "outvar=x+2" and "x" has been unchanged.

   [out var]               prints var

   [out"hello "+"world!"]  prints "hello world!"
+                          If a variable name is followed by a non alpha character, (whitespace,
+                          symbol, or number) no seperator is needed.

   [out2+var/3]            prints var/3+2

-  [func #]or
+  [func #]
+or
   [func#]                 defines a function. stores func name and addr in variable
                           table.
 Function code block is skipped until function is called.

   [func]                  a func call is always an expression to itself

-  [func,2,3,2]            unless parameters are used????
+  [func,2,3,2]            unless parameters are used.

-  [func,"hello "]         str parameter???
+  [func,"hello "]         a string parameter.

   [x func]                storing function return value in x
                           functions can never be redifined.
 Doing [func3] will never
                           create a new variable of "func" with value of 3, but consider
-                          3 to be a parameter. if no parameters are used in function,these values are simply discarded.
+                          3 to be a parameter. if no parameters are used in function,
+                          these values are simply discarded from stack when function has
+                          finished running.

   [x func,0]              sends "0" parameter to func, stores result in x

-  [ret x]
+  [ret x]                 "ret" must always be followed by a value or variable
   [ret"DONE!"]
-  [ret24]                 "ret" must always be followed by a value or variable
+  [ret24]

   [lpf]                   "lpf" if called, starts function over again from beginning

-  [con3<10]               "con must always be followed by (value)(operator)(value)
+  [con 3 < 10]            "con must always be followed by (value)(operator)(value)
+                          Following the rules of using data types as seperators, the
+                          previous expression can be written like this:
+  [con3<10]

-  [con x<100]             if x is less than 100
+  [con x<100]             if x is less than 100.
+Here "x" needs whitespace after "con",
+  [con100>x]              we can save one byte in program memory by reversing the
+                          conditional.

   [con x="hello"]         if x equals "hello"
-  [con100>x]              if 100 is greater than x (or if x is less than 100)

   [con100!x]              if 100 does not equal x

   [con100=x]              if 100 equals x

   [con1=1]                creates an infininte loop but with no way to break out of
                           instead do:
-  [con x=1] or
+  [con x=1]
+or
   [con1=x]                then x can be changed to other than 1 and loop breaks
                           "con" must always be followed by (value)(operator)(value), if
-                          it returns true(uint8_t '1'), then the next expression is evaluated. if it returns false(uint8_t '0'), then the next expression is skipped.
+                          it returns true(uint8_t '1'), then the next expression is evaluated.
+                          if it returns false(uint8_t '0'), then the next expression is skipped.

                           a function can be used as the next expression, eg.
   [x0]
   [con100>x][x myfunc,x]  this is really considered ONE expression as the conditional
                           will skip the function expression if it doesn't evalueate to
-                          true. if it evaluates to true, it executes the function. below is the code for the whole function.
+                          true. if it evaluates to true, it executes the function.
+                          Below is the code for the whole function.
   [myfunc]#
+          [ret 0p+1]
+        or
-          [ret 0p+1]      parameters are indexed by their position (0p,1p,2p,3p...)
+          [ret0p+1]       parameters are indexed by their position (0p,1p,2p,3p...)
           #               in this case we sent the value of x:(0) as 0p, then add 1
-                          to it and return it, which basically does "x=1". the condtion checks that 100>1, and it's true, so it runs [x myfunc0] again.
+                          to it and return it, which basically does "x=1". the condtion
+                          checks that 100>1, and it's true, so it runs [x myfunc0] again.
                           another way of doing this is simpler:
   [myfunc]#[0p+1]
            [out0p]